Shared Image Galleries overview

 We recommend sharing at the Gallery level for the best experience.
 We do not recommend sharing individual image versions.
-For more information about RBAC, see Manage access to Azure resources using RBAC.
+For more information about Azure RBAC, see Assign Azure roles.

 Images can also be shared, at scale, even across tenants using a multi-tenant app registration.
 For more information about sharing images across tenants, see "Share gallery VM images across Azure tenants" using the Azure CLI or PowerShell.

 There is no extra charge for using the Shared Image Gallery service.
 You will be charged for the following resources: